wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/mobile-services/mobile-services-dotnet-backend-windows-universal-dotnet-get-started-users.md

 &nbsp;&nbsp;7.
 In the shared project, open the App.xaml.cs project file, locate the definition for the [MobileServiceClient](http://msdn.microsoft.com/zh-cn/library/azure/microsoft.windowsazure.mobileservices.mobileserviceclient.aspx), and make sure that it is configured to connect to the mobile service running in Azure.

 >[AZURE.NOTE]When you use Visual Studio tools to connect your app to a Mobile Service, the tool generate two sets of **MobileServiceClient** definitions, one for each client platform.
 This is a good time to simplify the generated code by unifying the `#if...#endif` wrapped **MobileServiceClient** definitions into a single unwrapped definition used by both versions of the app.
-You won't need to do this when you downloaded the quickstart app from the Azure Management portal.
+You won't need to do this when you downloaded the quickstart app from the [Azure Management Portal].

 &nbsp;&nbsp;8.
 Press the F5 key to run the Windows store app, and verify that an unhandled exception with a status code of 401 (Unauthorized) is raised after the app starts.